Common navigation patterns in Expo Router

 }

-Follow an in-depth example of implementing authentication using protected routes.
+Follow an in-depth guide for implementing authentication using protected routes.

 Sometimes the best route isn't a route at all